hirlon/Fiona_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Description
+My first milestone was the assembly of the robotic arm and the joycon but before assembling I had to test each individual component.
+There are 3 main components of the robotic arm: the power source, the arduino nano board, and the arm itself.
+For the power source, I used 5 standard double a batteries and because I used a different power source than what was given.
+I had to solder the battery holder's wires to the arduino.
+The Nano is placed in the middle of the arm and basically acts like the brain because all the wires ultimately connect to it.
+How it'll work is that when I move the joystick it'll send a signal to the shield and the arduino will use the uploaded code to transmit and electronic signal to the servos.

+## Challenges
+Throughout my project I ran in to a major problem.
+I used a different power source than the default one so I couldnt attach the battery holder on to the board I was provided with.
+SO I ended up using velcro.

+## Next Steps

 # Starter Project Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5hE3g0E7hIk?si=tdlVj-aOWcgm4DSa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>